Frequently Asked Questions

 There are three popular ways for residents to pay for solar: leases, power purchase agreements (PPAs), and loans.
 For detailed information on which option is right for you, download and review our homeowner’s guide [PDF] to solar.

-If I install solar at my home, will my Staten Island New York property taxes increase?
+If I install solar at my home, will my New York property taxes increase?

 New York State Real Property Tax Law 487 provides a 15-year real property tax exemption for renewable energy systems.
 However, some local governments and school districts have opted out of this exemption; this means residents who install solar may have to pay additional property taxes.
 To find out if your municipality has opted out of RPTL 487, call your local tax assessor’s office and/or review the list of municipalities that have opted out.